irlnathan/s-grunt-docs/overview.md

 `.html` and/or `.ejs` files with `<!--SCRIPTS-->` `<!--SCRIPTS END-->` tags will have javascript `src` links injected into them.

-Sails-linker will use the order of the javascript files found in the `tasks/pipeline.js` file:
+Sails-linker will use criteria and the order of the javascript files found in the `tasks/pipeline.js` file.

 ```javascript
 ...